kuzudb/kuzudb.github.io/docs/blog/factorization.md

 shown in Figure 4 (right) but extended with `balance` properties on a, b, and c's.
 Therefore there would be only 200 filter executions: (i) for the first factorized tuple, there are only
-100 comparison to execute `c.balance > b.balance` since b is matched to a single value and there are 100 c values.; (ii) similarly for the 2nd factorized tuple.
+100 comparisons to execute `c.balance > b.balance` since b is matched to a single value and there are 100 c values.; (ii) similarly for the 2nd factorized tuple.
 We can obtain similar benefits when running other expressions.